Legacy Modernization

 You're stuck in legacy code — slow delivery, constant bugs, and nothing your team has tried has fixed it.
 Adding AI on top only made delivery worse.
 You're the one who wants to drive the change — you care about getting it right; what's missing isn't the will, it's the how.
-Optivem Circle puts you in a room of senior engineers every two weeks, working through the real problems you're facing — live, practical, no curriculum.
+And that's exactly what Optivem Circle gives you — working through the real problems you're facing, alongside other engineers doing the same.

 Live calls + 24/7 async access